holium/realm-support/README.md

 ## Changelog

 ### `v0.1.2` - 01/24/23
-* test and fix test-build by @lodlev-migdev in https://github.com/holium/realm/pull/854
+* test and fix test-build by @lodlev-migdev
-* 489 deployment updates by @lodlev-migdev in https://github.com/holium/realm/pull/871
+* 489 deployment updates by @lodlev-migdev
 * 489 deployment updates by @lodlev-migdev
 * testing builds by @lodlev-migdev
 * staging-v0.1.1 by @lodlev-migdev